JJGriffin/talk-assets/PowerFxFromNoviceToNinja/Lab3-AdvancedPowerFxDevelopmentInCanvasApps.md

 ## Exercise 1: Extend the Canvas App

-## Exercise 2: Add a New Field to the Contact Table
+## Exercise 2: Customize the Contact Table

 ## Exercise 3: Implement a Power Fx Formula to Filter Contacts